chiangs/jsf-solutions/readme.md

 This is the public repo for students who wish to contribute solutions and examples to lessons from [Learn JavaScript with Zell](https://learnjavascript.today/).

+If you need assistance in regards to this repo, you can contact me: [stephen.e.chiang@gmail.com](mailto:stephen.e.chiang@gmail.com) -or- @Stephen on Zell's Slack channel.

 ## Rules and procedure for contributing

 All students are welcome to contribute solutions or request examples.
-This is a great way to get comfortable with Git and also learning how to write good examples, explanations and quality comments.
+This is a great way to get comfortable with markdown, Git and also learning how to write good examples, explanations, and quality comments.

 To make a contribution, please make a [pull request](https://help.github.com/articles/creating-a-pull-request/).